gecholabs/quickstart/ch1-getting-started.md

 ## 3**\) Versioning \(Git\)**

 Versioning is essential to good code management.
 You’ve probably heard of GitHub, which is where almost all open source software is developed.
-Lots of business manage their code in private GitHub or GitLab repositories.
+However, the public code you find is this is just the tip of the iceberg, lots of business manage their code in private GitHub or GitLab repositories.
+Also you should check the license before you use code, just because it is on Github does not mean it is open source.

 From [**https://github.com/explore**](https://github.com/explore)